Students to benefit from summer internships

 Flynn said he modeled his pilot program after the renowned Carl Ghiloni Oncology Nursing Fellowship program at Massachusetts General Hospital in Boston, MA.
 As a result, he said, this summer he will sponsor a total of 11 interns — including six from CSON.

 Meaghan Finn ’15 will be working at Massachusetts General Hospital.
-Finn says that she has been involved in fundraising and raising awareness of cancer in her community from a very young age, and she realized this was a passion she wanted to further develop, as she got older.
+Finn said that she has been involved in fundraising and raising awareness of cancer in her community from a very young age, and she realized this was a passion she wanted to further develop, as she got older.

 Lauren Guerra ’15 will be working at Dana-Farber Cancer Institute in Boston, MA, rotating through the different areas of inpatient and outpatient oncology to get a comprehensive understanding about the care that is offered to patients at Dana Farber.

 Julia Melvin ’15 will work at Greenwich Hospital in Connecticut as an oncology nurse intern.
-Melvin says she’s been personally involved with several relatives affected by cancer, so oncology nursing has always been an interest of hers.
+Melvin said she’s been personally involved with several relatives affected by cancer, so oncology nursing has always been an interest of hers.

 Karlee Rajaniemi ’15 is headed to Stamford Hospital’s oncology unit in Connecticut for eight weeks.
-Rajaniemi says she hopes the program helps her become a more confident nurse, and she believes it will help her prepare to take on the RN role after graduation.
+Rajaniemi said she hopes the program helps her become a more confident nurse, and she believes it will help her prepare to take on the RN role after graduation.